awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 # Step 1: Create an Amazon ES Domain<a name="es-gsg-create-domain"></a>

 **Important**
 This process is a concise tutorial for configuring a *test domain*\.
 It shouldn't be used to create production domains\.
-For a comprehensive version of the same process, see [Creating and Configuring Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.
+For a comprehensive version of the same process, see [Creating and Managing Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.

 An Amazon ES domain is synonymous with an Elasticsearch cluster\.
 Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.
 You can create an Amazon ES domain by using the console, the AWS CLI, or the AWS SDKs\.